kdl-org/kdl/XML-IN-KDL.md

 Only valid XiK nodes can be encoded to XML; if a XiK document contains an invalid node, the entire document must fail to encode, rather than "guessing" at the intent.
 A XiK node is valid if the XML element it represents is well-formed, and it has the correct KDL structure:

-* Element nodes must contain any number of properties with string values, and either a single unnamed string value as its final value, *or* any number of child nodes.
+* Element nodes must contain any number of properties with string values, and either a single unnamed string argument as its final value, *or* any number of child nodes.
-* Comment nodes must contain a single unnamed string value and nothing else.
+* Comment nodes must contain a single unnamed string argument and nothing else.
 * "Structured" PI nodes must contain any number of properties with string values, and nothing else.
-"Unstructured" PI nodes must contain nothing.
+"Unstructured" PI nodes must contain a single unnamed string argument and nothing else.
-* Doctype nodes must contain nothing.
+* Doctype nodes must contain a single unnamed string argument and nothing else.

 The XiK document must also represent a well-formed XML document in its overall structure - for example, it can only contain a single top-level element node, all namespaces must be declared before they are used, etc.